If you’re a real coffee lover, there is only one way to drink your coffee, and that is hot. Or at least lukewarm.

-Just imagine a Guinness draft beer that tastes like cold brew coffee, and you immediately know how a nitro coffee tastes.
+Just imagine a Guinness draft beer mixed with cold brew coffee, and you immediately know how a nitro coffee tastes.
 Bubbles and creaminess are just winning combination.

-Other people credit the food scientist Nate Armbrust from Stumptown Coffee with the invention.
+Other people credit the food scientist Nate Armbrust from the legendary roaster, Stumptown Coffee with the invention.
 (Source)

 Is nitrogen infused coffee better?

-Some people (mostly clickbait hungry bloggers) claim that nitro coffee tastes better and is more healthy than regular coffee.
+Some people (IMHO mostly clickbait hungry bloggers) claim that nitro coffee tastes better and is more healthy than regular coffee.

-Unfortunately, none of these claims make much sense upon closer inspection:
+Unfortunately, none of these claims make sense upon closer inspection: